 Despite all this, the owl was not to be officially recognized for some more years to come.
 The crest, too, was not to take note of the Naval and Air Wings and conversion of the College as a Defence Services institute for the next few years.

-It was in 1963 that the Owl perched on crossed swords against a maroon background was approved by the Chiefs of Staff and the motto Yuddham Pragya – (To War with Wisdom) received their final blessings in 1964.
+The Owl perched on crossed swords against a maroon background was approved by the Chiefs of Staff and the motto Yuddham Pragya – (To War with Wisdom) received their final blessings in 1964.
 The wise old owl won the war for its survival after fighting its battles tenaciously for sixteen long years.